postwoman-team/postwoman/README-EN.md

 ## Postwoman

-Postwoman is a API Platform which is 100% CLI.
+Postwoman is a API Platform which is 100% CLI. **This tool is still on a very early development stage, so bugs are expected.**

 ### How to install
 - Clone this repo